Sustainability is Integrated into our internal processes and supply chain

 Our Smallholders Programme covers our efforts with the plasma and ex-plasma farmers, and supports the Nucleus- Plasma scheme through the development of inclusive supply chains.
 We have extended our sustainability efforts beyond our nucleus plantation operations to include our smallholders.

 The Indonesian Government plans to make ISPO mandatory for smallholder farmers; we aim to support and assist our smallholders achieve the ISPO certification once it is mandated.
-In 2018, we assisted one KUD (co-operative) in South Sumatra to achieve the ISPO certification.
-This smallholder KUD has successfully undergone the ISPO audit.
+In 2019, we assisted ten KUDs in the first and second stage ISPO audits.
+One of the ten KUD is awaiting certificate issuance in 2020.

 We aim to provide a safe and healthy living environment for all employees and casual workers living on our estates.
 We work closely with the local governments and hospitals to provide essential medical support, facilities and infrastructure for the people living on all our estates.